FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Experiments and Evaluation

 \subsection{Analysis}

-The results in Table~\ref{tab:mainresults} provide clear evidence that each stage of the proposed pipeline contributes meaningfully to retrieval effectiveness.
+The results in Table~\ref{tab:mainresults} provide clear and consistent evidence that each stage of the proposed pipeline contributes meaningfully to retrieval effectiveness across all evaluation metrics and settings.

-First, zero-shot LLM reranking improves over BM25, but remains limited, highlighting that replacing lexical scores with unstructured LLM judgments does not adequately resolve temporal mismatch, scope ambiguity, or boilerplate interference in financial filings.
+First, zero-shot LLM reranking improves over BM25, but remains limited, highlighting that replacing lexical scores with unstructured LLM judgments does not adequately resolve temporal mismatch, scope ambiguity, or boilerplate interference in financial filings, especially in long and noisy documents where surface similarity can be misleading.

-Second, introducing Card-based filtering in Stage~2 yields a large performance jump (+7.9 nDCG@10 over zero-shot reranking), confirming that \emph{structured intermediate representations are crucial} for aligning query intent with financial evidence.
+Second, introducing Card-based filtering in Stage~2 yields a large performance jump (+7.9 nDCG@10 over zero-shot reranking), confirming that \emph{structured intermediate representations are crucial} for aligning query intent with financial evidence and enforcing explicit constraint satisfaction during selection in a more controlled and interpretable manner.

-Finally, Stage~3 further improves early-rank metrics by stabilizing the rankings across multiple comparison contexts.
+Finally, Stage~3 further improves early-rank metrics by stabilizing the rankings across multiple comparison contexts and reducing variance in model decisions across different runs.
 This demonstrates that \emph{ranking stability}, rather than additional semantic filtering alone, is essential for reliable early precision in long, noisy financial documents.

-Overall, the analysis validates the core design principles of our proposed framework: structured reasoning, progressive filtering, and stability-aware aggregation, all achieved without task-specific fine-tuning.
+Overall, the analysis validates the core design principles of our proposed framework: structured reasoning, progressive filtering, and stability-aware aggregation, all achieved without task-specific fine-tuning or additional supervision, while remaining robust across different model backbones and evaluation conditions.